 - Post a cleaning checklist in the bathroom so that customers know when it was last cleaned.

-- Prescreen appointments with a verbal questionnaire, for example: Have you traveled outside of the state or county within the last 14 days?
+- Prescreen appointments with a verbal inquiry.
+For example: Have you traveled outside of the state or country within the last 14 days?
 Have you experienced any COVID-19 symptoms (fever, cough, trouble breathing) in the past 14 days?
-Have you had any contact with anyone with a confirmed or suspected exposure to Covid-19 within the past 14 days?
+Have you had any contact with anyone with a confirmed or suspected exposure to COVID-19 within the past 14 days?

-- Employees must wash their hands or apply hand sanitizer in front of client.
+- Employees and students must wash their hands or apply hand sanitizer in front of client.

 - No hand shaking.

 - No physical contact with clients outside of the contact required to perform the service.